isaac-westaway/zwm/README.md

 Overview
 =======

-**This window manager IS still being worked on, (hence the todo) I just do not have much time right now because im in my final year of schooling**
+**This window manager IS still being worked on, (hence the todo) I just do not have much time right now because im in my final year of schooling (technically)**

 Zenith is a tiling window manager written in zig for extensibility and modification, in case you would like to write your own window manager with some niche features.